memgraph/documentation/pages/stream-data/graph-stream-processing-with-kafka.md

----
-id: graph-stream-processing-with-kafka
-title: Graph stream processing with Kafka and Memgraph
+# Graph stream processing with Kafka and Memgraph
-sidebar_label: Graph stream processing with Kafka
----

 In this tutorial, you will learn how to connect Memgraph to an existing Kafka stream using Memgraph Lab, and transform data into graph database objects to